dustintheweb/consumeraffairs-project-alanis/README.md

-# CA Fall 2015 Hackathon - Homepage Variant
+# CA Fall 2015 Hackathon - Team Alanis

+## Homepage Variation

 For the Fall 2015 hackathon, Team Alanis will contribute a homepage variant of the existing layout